esha/vista/README.md

 `<button vista="nameOfTest">`

-To show an element only when a test fails:
+To show an element only when a test *fails*:

 `<span vista="!nameOfTest">`

-To show an element when any of several tests pass:
+To show an element when *any* of several tests pass:

 `<a vista="my_test myOtherTest">`

-To show an element when all of several tests pass:
+To show an element when *all* of several tests pass:

 `<div vista="nameOfTest+my_test">`